nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting an Udder : `delete` ❌

 Deletes the specified Udder from the address book.
+Deleting an Udder also deletes all meetings related to that Udder.

 **Format:** `delete INDEX`